-It is widely believed that Tagwirei has strong ties to prominent politicians in Zimbabwe African National Union - Patriotic Front as his company funded the party's projects and government initiatives like the Command Agriculture 2016.
+It is widely believed that Tagwirei has strong ties to prominent politicians in Zimbabwe African National Union - Patriotic Front as his company has been involved in government projects such as Command Agriculture 2016. in unclear circumstances.

 Tagwirei founded Sakunda in 2005.

-Tagwirei is credited for mobilising finance for government’s Command Agriculture.
-Opposition parties alleged the programme to be an illegal parallel programme of the State, specifically designed to pursue a narrow electoral agenda, specifically securing a Zanu PF victory at the 2018 harmonised elections.
+Tagwirei was credited for mobilising finance for government’s Command Agriculture.
+However, Command Agriculture was a government programme funded through the issuance of treasury bills.
+Opposition parties alleged the programme to be an illegal parallel programme of the State, specifically designed to pursue a narrow electoral agenda to securing a Zanu PF victory at the 2018 harmonised elections.

 Under investigation by the police and the Central Intelligence Organisation